auxmeet/i3wm-dotfiles/README.md

 - base-devel - Package Group used for Compiling and Building Software.

+- thunar - Fast lightweight file manager from XFCE4

+- thunar-archive-plugin - Archive extension for the Thunar File Manager lets you right-click files and folders to make or open zip and tar files

+- thunar-volman - Volume manager extension for the Thunar File Manager lets handles removable drives and media automatically

 - gamemode - Background program and library tool if you play games on your computer this program turn performance boosts.

 - lib32-gamemode - Is 32-bit version of gamemode.